-Finally, if you just want to get a glimpse into the startup life, stop by Galvanized or Bespoke, both popular coworking spaces in the Bay Area.
-Then after a big day you can wrap up your adventures with a fun meal and visit at Salesforce Transit Center, right by the big Salesforce tower in the heart of San Francisco’s Financial district.
+Finally, if you just want to get a glimpse into startup life, stop by Galvanized or Bespoke, both popular coworking spaces in the Bay Area.
+Then after a big day, you can wrap up your adventures with a fun meal and visit at Salesforce Transit Center, right by the big Salesforce tower in the heart of San Francisco’s Financial district.

 The Financial District – and Salesforce tower – in all its glory

 Silicon Valley tech has even influenced the dining culture here in the Bay Area.
 While you are here, you try out a classic: the Impossible Burger.
 Several different diners and restaurants in the city carry this unbelievably tasty vegetarian burger alternative.
 Find a spot that’s already along your itinerary route and enjoy the experience of eating a veggie burger that is actually good for once.

 There are more literal tech trends happening in the restaurant industry, too.
 Robotic kitchens are popping up all over, serving coffee, pizza, and burgers for unbeatable prices with virtually no wait.
 Cafe X, Zume Pizza, and Creator, respectively, are some of the more established spots for San Francisco’s newest robotic food phenomenon.

 Of course, not all food here has to be something novel.
 Twitter Market is a great spot for a quick bite, with several different restaurant and prepared food stations to cater to any restrictions, diets or preferences your group may have.